-That also means a longer term will attract higher premiums, as it increases the likelihood that your policy will pay out.
+That also means a longer term will attract higher premiums as it increases the likelihood that your policy will payout.
 For permanent life insurance, which covers you for life, the premiums are significantly higher, as the policy is guaranteed to pay out one day.

 If you live long enough, you will probably pay more in premiums than your benefit pays out – this is what happens with most policies.
-What you’re really paying for in this case is the certainty that at any point in your life, your debts will be repaid and you family will be provided for.
+What you’re really paying for in this case is the certainty that at any point in your life, your debts will be repaid and your family will be provided for.

-However, if you die early, your death benefit could be much higher than the premiums you’ve paid – don’t think of this as a good investment though, as it comes with a pretty big downside!
+However, if you die early, your death benefit could be much higher than the premiums you’ve paid – don’t think of this as a good investment though as it comes with a pretty big downside.
 In this case, the insurance company makes a significant loss.

 The incredible power of large numbers

 Again, it’s math rather than magic that makes life insurance profitable.
 A slightly morbid way of thinking about life insurance is that the company is making a bet on your life.
-If you live long enough to pay more premiums than your death benefit, they win!
-But if you die young, they have to pay out a benefit early, and they lose… as do you.
+If you live long enough to pay more premiums than your death benefit, they win.
+But if you die young, they have to pay out a benefit early, and they lose … as do you.

 Over the long term, however, the life insurance company is almost guaranteed to make a profit.
-That’s because the sheer number of people they ‘make a bet on’ will either live long enough to pay more than their benefit, or live beyond the point that they need life insurance anymore.
+That’s because the sheer number of people they ‘make a bet on’ will either live long enough to pay more than their benefit or live beyond the point that they need life insurance anymore.
 In these cases, the premiums paid convert into pure profit.

 A more cynical comparison would be to a casino.
 While some gamblers make huge money off a lucky win, the tens of thousands of bets made by punters each night mean that, over time, the house always wins.
-Unlike casinos however, life insurance companies are selling a product that truly makes people’s lives better, rather than profiting off an addiction.
+Unlike casinos, however, life insurance companies are selling a product that truly makes people’s lives better, rather than profiting off an addiction.

 This is the reason life insurance companies employ hundreds of thousands of actuaries and data scientists – every risk factor is taken into account, and new datasets from both inside and outside the company are used to update their assumptions.
 It’s incredibly demanding work, but over many decades and many millions of customers, it’s almost guaranteed to average out in the company’s favour.

-So, life insurance companies make a profit by making sure they collect enough premiums to cover the cost of the benefits they pay out.
+So, life insurance companies make a profit by making sure they collect enough premiums to cover the cost of the benefits they payout.
 But there’s one more way that insurance companies make money, and it’s a big one…

 Making money with money

 Life insurance companies regularly rank in both the oldest and biggest companies in the world, up there with banks and oil companies.
-While just selling life insurance is profitable, that’s not the reason why life insurance companies make as much money as they do.
+While just selling life insurance is profitable, that’s not the only reason why life insurance companies make as much money as they do.

 Like any large sum of money, this can be used to make even more money through investing.
 With access to literally billions of dollars, life insurance companies can invest in a wide range of markets and financial products to maximize their returns.
-Having a tonne of data scientists on staff, their financial analysis is as sophisticated as the best and biggest hedge funds.
+Having a ton of data scientists on staff, their financial analysis is as sophisticated as the best and biggest hedge funds.

-While some of the returns generated by these investments are used to reduce policy premiums, or are returned to universal life insurance policy holders, they are mostly absorbed into the bottom line of the insurance companies themselves.
+While some of the returns generated by these investments are used to reduce policy premiums or are returned to universal life insurance policyholders, they are mostly absorbed into the bottom line of the insurance companies themselves.

 Life insurance companies make money by selling a product for more than it costs to provide, and by investing the cash they need to hold onto.
 It’s a robust business model that helps to explain the size and longevity of many life insurance companies.